 Native to Asia, eulalia grass is available in a wide variety of cultivars, each with varying heights and color shades, including silver, pink, purple, and red.
 Eulalia grass is best planted in the spring and will grow very quickly.
 Some dwarf cultivars don't even reach 3 feet in height, but most are taller, with many growing to be over 10 feet tall.

 |Botanical Name||Miscanthus sinensis|

-|Plant Type||Herbaceous perennial|
+|Plant Type||Herbaceous, perennial|

-Although it prefers moisture, once the plant is fully established, it can handle periods of drought and still survive.
-Be careful about how you water your Japanese Silvergrass.
-Overhead pouring can impact on how effectively the water will reach the roots, and overly wet blades can increase the chance of fungi developing.
+Eulalia grass does best in soil that is consistently moist, but not waterlogged.
+Once the surface of the soil becomes dry, this is generally a good indicator that more water is required.
+Although it prefers moisture, the plant can handle periods of drought once fully established.
+Be careful about how you water your eulalia grass, too.
+Overhead pouring or spraying can have an impact on how effectively the water reaches the roots, and overly-wet blades can increase the chance of a fungal infection developing.

 Temperature and Humidity

 When dormant, eulalia grass is hardy down to -5 degrees Fahrenheit.
 However, the plant is not suited to regions that are susceptible to late spring frosts, which can damage tender new growth.
 Additionally, eulalia grass may have a difficult time flowering in colder regions.